Skip to contents

 BPPARAM

-Optional BiocParallel parameter used when file contains more than one BAM.
-If NULL, files are processed serially.
+BiocParallel parameter used when file contains more than one BAM.
+Defaults to BiocParallel::bpparam().
+Set to NULL to force serial file processing.

 auto_threads